-After that, you would be able to open all the images without any problem.
+After that, you will be able to open all the images without any problem.

 What to do if Photos app not working on Windows 11/10?

 There are several things you can do to get it working again.
 For instance, you can repair and reset the Photos app, try re-registering the Photos app, run the troubleshooter, etc. You should check this tutorial to learn more about the steps you need to follow when the Photos app is missing, not working or crashing.